 Interesting Facts: Sumer was not founded by Sumerians.
 The name of the earliest cities such as Ur, Lagas, and Nippur wasn’t from Sumerians Language.

 Uruk – Ancient City of Sumer

-The story of the civilization started in Uruk, one of the world oldest city in the world.
+The story of the civilization started in Uruk, one of the oldest city in the world.
 The ancient Mesopotamia was the home of hunter gathers, farmers, fisher’s men.
 In Around 3200 BC, Uruk emerged as a city in Southern Mesopotamia, surrounded by a massive wall, built by King Gilgamesh.

 Akkadians (2180-2340 BC)

-The Asriyan was an independent city state of Ancient Mesopotamia that was existed from 25th century BC to 612 BC.
+The Asriyan was an independent city state of Ancient Mesopotamia that existed from the 25th century BC to 612 BC.
 The Assyrian Period was divided into the three periods – Old Assyrian period, Middle Assyrian Period, and The Neo-Assyrian Empire.
 It has close ties with Sumerian and Akkadian states.

 Art and Culture

 Ancient Mesopotamia has some of the earliest surviving arts dating back to 3500 BC.
 Art was made using stone, alabaster, marble, and shells.
 Archaeologists have found the painted ornament pottery vessels, one of the earliest uses of art discovered from the Neolithic to the Chalcolithic age.
 The arts of Mesopotamia have survived from the hunter gathers group to the different Mesopotamian civilization such as the Sumerians, Akkadian, and Assyrian empires